GUIDE: How to implement effective resource planning?

 Watch a demo

-Create the profile database
+Create profile database

 a.
 Names

-This is a prerequisite for carrying out research and providing visibility on assignments.
-In the medium term, load planning on a project can be applied on roles rather than names.
-But it is imperative to assign projects and tasks to specific people in the short term.
+In the medium term, project workload planning can be applied to roles rather than names.
+But it is essential to staff projects and tasks to specific people in the short term.

 b.
 Roles & teams

-To better find the profiles in the database, you must assign "-tags-" to facilitate the search.
-Group them according to roles (developer, consultant, manager, ...) or grades (junior, senior, ...).
-If the teams are divided into departments or business units, you must also confirm to which team each profile belongs.
+Group them according to role (developer, consultant, manager, etc.) or rank (junior, senior, etc.).
+If teams are divided into divisions or business units, you also need to confirm to which team each profile belongs.

 c.
-SKILLS
+Skills

 d.
 Preferences

 e.
-Arrival and departure date
+Arrival and departure dates

 f.
-Absences / part-time
+Absences / part-time work

 Step 3

-Choose viewing angle and planning unit
+Select angle of view and planning unit

 a.
 With dates, in hours